vaquarkhan/microservices-recipes-a-free-gitbook/chapters/11-khan-pattern-deep-dive.md

 readingTime: "45 minutes"
 ---

-# Chapter 11: The Adaptive Granularity Strategy - Origin, Metrics, and Maturity Model
+# Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 <div class="chapter-header">
   <h2 class="chapter-subtitle">From Crisis to Framework: The Birth of a Methodology</h2>